stgm/scientific-programming-1/11 Algorithms/30 Pyramid/30 mario.md

 # Pyramid

-Implement a program that prints half a pyramind of a height that is provided by the user.
+Implement a program that prints half a pyramid of a height that is provided by the user.

 	How high should the pyramid be?
 5
 	        # #